benlazarine/ds-docker-irods-rs/README.md

 # ds-docker-irods-rs

 A docker image intended to be a base image for an iRODS resource server configured for the CyVerse Data Store.
+It creates the image that can be found on dockerhub at `cyverse/ds-irods-rs-onbuild`.

 ## Design